 How To Eat Before Exercising While Following The Ketogenic Diet Plan

 If you’re interested in building muscle mass then it may be helpful to shift your keto diet plan to one that is designed for performance.
 You can do that by including targeted carbs before, during, and after your workout routine (10).
 Here are some basic guidelines on how to eat before exercising while following the ketogenic diet plan.

 - Pre-Workout Snack: About an hour before your workout drink a low glycemic index (GI) carb-rich drink such as coconut water, grape juice or flavored sparkling water.
 This helps to replenish your glycogen stores and gives you fuel for the workout ahead without affecting ketosis too much.

 - During Your Workout: One hour after drinking a low GI beverage during your workout make sure to include targeted carbs in your snack or meal.
 Some examples of great sources of these carbs are bananas, sweet potatoes, rice cakes or date rolls with nut butter spread on top.

 - After Your Workout: It’s best to avoid eating a lot of carbs following a workout because this can cause blood sugar fluctuations which may slow recovery time and impede weight loss results later on down the line.
-So stick with a fat-rich snack that includes MCTs to speed up recovery time and get back into ketosis.
+So stick with a fat-rich snack that includes MCTs and protein to speed up recovery time and get back into ketosis.